nebbles/UROP17/Weekly-Notes.md

 # Week ```7```

 Week began with fixing bugs in the arduino program.
 These issues will be expanded on...
-The controller program running on the Tegra was ...
+The controller program running on the Tegra was adjusted for minor fixes to work with the latest version of `TX2Read.ino`.

 A belt and pulley was utilised to connect the two tilting planes to connect to two 4mm aluminium rods in the lower section of the maze assembly.
 A gear transmission was selected for conversion from the stepper motor to the rods.
 As a result of neglecting the design in earlier iterations, the outer casing had to be redesigned to accomodate the stepper motors and two rods.
 In addition there were a number of fixes to earlier designs of the Mk.III maze design.